usu-cidi/qa-update/progress.md

   * Not a network problem
 * Tested the whole process - phase 2
 * Cleaned up and moved to public repository
+* Continuing with phase 3
+* Merge just about finished I think
+    * Testing with monday import but it's taking a really long time ?? :(
+* Added to report
+* Researched options to download the current board with the monday API
+* Finished set up for everything in phase 3 besides getting the current board from the monday API

 ### TODO:
-Phase 2
+Phase 3
-* Revert readme back to phase 2 only for publishing Phase 3
 * Figure out monday API - download current board
-* Finish merge
-* Add to report
 Phase 4
 * ON HOLD
 Misc